Maria Sten

 Maria Sten (born 29 October 1989) is a Danish actress, writer, director and beauty pageant titleholder.
 She was crowned Miss Denmark Universe 2008 and represented her country at Miss Universe 2008.
-She portrays Frances Neagley in the Prime Video action series Reacher (2022).
+She portrays Frances Neagley in the Prime Video action series Reacher (2022) and spin-off series Neagley (2026).

 Childhood

 Sten was born in Copenhagen, Denmark to Danish painter Nina Sten-Knudsen with Swedish heritage and a Congolese father.
 She has eight siblings: one brother, four sisters, two step-sisters and one unrelated sister.
 She grew up with only one of the sisters, an older sister who was her mother’s only other child.

 As a child, Sten often posed for her mother's art and, as a child, she also started doing theater in school; participating in a youth acting program at Scandinavian Theater School.
 Her other childhood activities included horseback riding, gymnastics, kickboxing, track and field and playing the piano.

 As she grew older, she grew taller and was convinced to try modeling.
 Sten moved to New York City in the United States when she was 18 years old to pursue a career in Performing Arts.